vendramin/vendramin.github.io/index.md

 ### Preprints

+1. [Decomposition theorems for involutive solutions to the Yang-Baxter equation](http://arxiv.org/abs/2101.04239) (with S. Ramírez)
-1. [Enumeration of set-theoretic solutions to the Yang-Baxter equation](https://arxiv.org/abs/2008.04483) (with Ö. Akgün and M. Mereb)
+2. [Enumeration of set-theoretic solutions to the Yang-Baxter equation](https://arxiv.org/abs/2008.04483) (with Ö. Akgün and M. Mereb)

 ### Accepted for publication

-1. [Reflection equation as a tool for studying solutions to the Yang-Baxter equation](https://arxiv.org/abs/2008.01752) (with V. Lebed) Accepted for publication in _J.
+3. [Reflection equation as a tool for studying solutions to the Yang-Baxter equation](https://arxiv.org/abs/2008.01752) (with V. Lebed) Accepted for publication in _J.
 Algebra_
 2. [Radical and weight of skew braces and their applications to structure groups of solutions of the Yang-Baxter equation](https://arxiv.org/abs/2001.10967) (with E. Jespers, L. Kubat, A. Van Antwerpen).
 Accepted for publication in _Adv.
 Math._
 3. [On skew braces and their ideals](https://arxiv.org/abs/1804.04106) (with A. Konovalov, A. Smoktunowicz).
 Accepted for publication in _Exp.
 Math._

 ### Published

-1. [Retractability of solutions to the Yang-Baxter equation and p-nilpotency of skew braces](https://arxiv.org/abs/1904.11657) (with E. Acri, R. Lutowski). _Internat.
+6. [Retractability of solutions to the Yang-Baxter equation and p-nilpotency of skew braces](https://arxiv.org/abs/1904.11657) (with E. Acri, R. Lutowski). _Internat.
 J. Algebra Comput.
 30 (2020), no. 1, 91–115._

 2. [Combinatorial solutions to the reflection equation](https://arxiv.org/abs/1810.03341) (with A. Smoktunowicz, R. Weston) _J.
 Algebra 549 (2020) 268-290_
 3. [Factorization of skew braces](http://arxiv.org/abs/1905.05886) (with E. Jespers, L. Kubat, A. Van Antwerpen). _Math.
 Ann.
 375 (2019), no. 3-4, 1649–1663_